ossdhaval/mysite/source/while-working/product-manager.md

 -----------------
-prioritization
+prioritization and planning
 ----------------------

-process of grooming feature with:
+Prioritization process of grooming feature with following details:
 - Voice of customer (notes, positive/negative, align notes with features and finally deriving `customer importance score`)
 - Voice of product team (capture RICE(reach, impact, confidence, effort) for each feature and derive a rice score from that)
 - voice of business